josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </style>
 ```

 If you save and take a look at the site now, you should see your header looking a little more header-like.
-You might _also_ notice that the link doesn't affect any of the links in our main page content.
+You might _also_ notice that the styling doesn't affect anything in our main page content.
 That's the power of scoping!

 ![The links in our Header component are not underlined or blue, but links outside the component remain with the default styling.](/images/post_images/sveltekit-scoped.png)

 If you want to, you could repeat this process with a `<Footer />` component now, too.
 That's probably a good idea, but I'll skip it, since it's just the same thing over again.

 #### When is it a component and when is it a page?